james-gough-op/mcp-linear-app/README.md

 - Node.js 18 or newer
 - Linear API key

+## Important Deprecation Notice

+> **⚠️ DEPRECATION WARNING ⚠️**
+> The `linearClient` methods are deprecated and will be removed in a future release.
+> Please use the `enhancedClient` methods instead, which offer improved error handling and type safety.
+> See the [Migration Guide](./linear-client-migration-plan.md) for detailed instructions.

+## Type System Improvements

+We've completed a comprehensive migration of our custom types to use the official Linear SDK types throughout the codebase.
+This brings several benefits:

+1. **Improved Type Safety**: All tools now use the official Linear SDK types, providing better static type checking and consistency.
+2. **Future-proof**: When the Linear API changes, the SDK will be updated, and our code will automatically benefit.
+3. **Reduced Code**: We've eliminated redundant custom type definitions, making the codebase more maintainable.
+4. **Better Documentation**: The SDK types are well-documented, making it easier to understand the data structures.

+See the [Type Migration Plan](./linear-sdk-type-migration-plan.md) for details on the changes made.

+## API Standardization and Error Handling

+We've implemented standardized patterns for API calls, error handling, and logging throughout the codebase:

+1. **Consistent Error Handling**: All tools now use a standardized error handling mechanism with proper error categorization and user-friendly messages.
+2. **Structured Responses**: Tools provide consistent response formats for easier integration and better UX.
+3. **Comprehensive Logging**: The codebase now includes structured logging at multiple levels (debug, info, warn, error) for better debugging and monitoring.
+4. **Best Practices**: All code follows consistent patterns for async operations, error catching, and null safety.

+Key improvements include:

+- **Error Categorization**: Errors are now classified into categories (Validation, Authentication, Authorization, NotFound, API, Network, Unexpected) with specific handling for each type
+- **Standardized Response Format**: All responses follow a consistent structure for both success and error cases
+- **Detailed Logging**: Each component has its own logger instance with contextual information to trace operations
+- **API Call Tracking**: All API requests, responses, and errors are logged with relevant details
+- **Promise Handling**: Proper handling of LinearSDK's promise-based properties with better error recovery
+- **Type Safety**: Improved type annotations throughout the codebase

+These improvements make the codebase more maintainable, easier to debug, and provide a more consistent user experience.

+See the [API Standards and Error Handling](./api-standards-and-error-handling.md) document for implementation details.

 ## How to Get a Linear API Key

 To use this application, you need a Linear API key.
 Here are the steps to obtain one: